-Use the Navigation tab of the Sites to manage the navigation, or menu, or your site.
-You can add links, browse pages, and your pages to the navigation, arrange them, and delete links from the navigation.
+Once you click Sites and select a site to work on, you can use the Navigation link the left sidebar to manage the navigation, or menu, of your site.
+You can add or delete links, browse pages, and your pages to the navigation, as well as arrange and nest them.

-The topmost page in the navigation is the main page for your site.
-Note that custom URLs will not work as a home page - the topmost item in your navigation must be a page.
+By default, the topmost page in the navigation acts the main page for your site.
+Note that custom URLs will not work as a homepage - Omeka will ignore these entries in your navigation and select the first page.

-Browse blocks create a browse page for resources already associated with your site.
-There are blocks to create a browse items page and a block to browse item sets.
+Browse links create a browse page for resources already associated with your site.
+There are options to create a browse items page and a browse item sets page.

-You can change the label of the block to reflect what, specifically, site visitors will browse.
+You can change the label of the link to reflect what, specifically, site visitors will browse.

 Site page blocks create links to pages you have built for your site.
 The page field indicates which page is in use, as does the block title.
 You can change the label for the page link in the navigation, as in the example image below.
 Note that changing the label does not change the page title.